Skip to main content

 • tsm package install — deploy the package and record the installation

-• tsm package artifact — create an installation artifact with pre-computed diff
+• tsm package artifact — create a deployment artifact (full or incremental)

 • tsm package publish — publish an artifact to Nexus or Harbor